imadalishah/balloonspopping/README.md

 - **Engaging Animation**: Smooth floating balloons and dynamic popping effects.

 ## How to Use
-1. Download the `GameToddler.html` file.
+1. [Download the `GameToddler.html` file](https://raw.githubusercontent.com/imadalishah/balloonspopping/main/GameToddler.html) directly from this repository.
 2. Open it in any modern web browser (no installation required).
 3. Click anywhere inside the game window to start.
 4. Use the numeric keys (0-9) to pop balloons.